BarbyKelly/project-5/README.md

 - Users can Sign Up and Sign In via social media links, Google account and similar

+- Admin has an option to update prices in bulk for similar products

 ### About Creators

 - App added to share details about the people who created Art & Photos for the Boutique.
 Maybe painted images of each creator.